bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

     cp -r ../new-files/* .

     # Copy the kernel config file into the build directory
-    cp ../config-sc-v5.15.81-basic.txt ../obj/.config
+    cp ../config-sc-v5.15.86-basic.txt ../obj/.config

-    # Add the cross compilation suite directory to the PATH
+    # Optional - If necessary, add the cross compilation suite directory to the PATH
     export PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH

     # Specify the name of the arm cross compilation suite prefix